 - Brittle feathers

-However, malnutrition can’t always be diagnosed at home.
-You may need to consult with a vet to receive:
+Malnutrition can’t always be diagnosed at home.
+A vet may need to perform:

 - Bloodwork.
 An avian vet will be able to identify mineral deficiencies through blood tests.

-- Diet evaluation.
+- A dietary evaluation.
 A vet will examine the parrot’s diet and correlate any gaps with its health problems.

 - Is bought from an infected pet store